-WITHDRAWALS
+COURSE WITHDRAWALS

 A course from which a student has withdrawn and received a "W" grade will not affect the student's CGPA.
-The course hours will, however, be added into the hours attempted for the purposes of evaluating the student's maximum time frame for completion and successful program completion (the Satisfactory Academic Progress section appears below).
+The course hours will, however, be added into the hours attempted for the purposes of evaluating the student's maximum time frame for completion and successful program completion (the Satisfactory Academic Progress section appears later under the Undergraduate and Graduate catalog sections).